AnshulPareek/TicTacToe/README.md

 Run the main Python script:

       python TicTacToe.py
+- Just copy paste the code and boom you have a tictactoe game.

 ## How It Works
 Creates a Structure of an tictactoe with numbers indicating as positions.